 The Power of Her Pen: The Story of Groundbreaking Journalist Ethel L. Payne by Lesa Cline-Ransome

+This is the second of two picture books for Black History Month on this list by Lesa Cline-Ransome.
 Ethel Payne fought for her education despite the adversity and racism she faced.
 After graduating in journalism, she wrote about segregation and racism, before becoming one of three black journalists to be issued a press page for the White House.
-She asked tough questions and was a vocal critic to those in power for their lack of action in the civil rights movement.

 Schomburg: The Man Who Built a Library by Carole Boston Weatherford